-Prerequisite: Business I or equivalent.
+Prerequisite: Business 1 or equivalent.

 The course is an analytical study of the basic process of the management of an organization.
 The course presents the process of achieving set goals and objectives in a formal organization.
-The course objectives include: (a) To provide the student with a basic framework of the subject matter through an overview of how an enterprise is organized and managed.
+The course objectives include : (a) To provide the student with a basic framework of the subject matter through an overview of how an enterprise is organized and managed.
 (2) To develop student sensitivity to the four key tools of management - planning, organizing, influencing, controlling.
 (3) To introduce learning tracks by which students will appreciate the essence of management activities throughout the process and activities related to production, distribution, finance and administration, and decision-making.

-MANAGEMENT 13 Small Business Entrepreneurship 3 UNITS - (A)
+MANAGEMENT 13 Small Business Entrepreneurship 3 UNITS - (CSU)

+Lecture 3 hours.
 Students receive the fundamentals of how to organize and operate a small business.

+MANAGEMENT 31

-MANAGEMENT 31 Human Relations for Employees 3 UNITS - (CSU)
+Human Relations for Employees 3 UNITS - (CSU)

+Advisory: English 28 and 67 or equivalent.
 The students learns to recognize and develop those traits necessary for good relations with fellow workers, supervisors, subordinates, customers, and other business associates.

+MANAGEMENT 33

+Personnel Management

-MANAGEMENT 33 Personnel Management 3 UNITS - (CSU)
+3 UNITS - (CSU) Lecture 3 hours.
+Advisory: English 28 and 67 or equivalent.
 This course covers the essentials of human resource management.
 Topics include recruitment, selection, training, appraisals, compensations, benefits, labor relations and collective bargaining.